WebReflection/wru/README.md

             xhr.open("get", "file.txt", true);
             xhr.onreadystatechange = wru.async(function () {
                 if (this.readyState === 4) {

-                    wru.assert("text is not empty", this.responseText.length);
+                    // only on readyState 4 there is an assertion wru.assert("text is not empty", this.responseText.length);

+                    // if necessary, async call can be nested setTimeout(wru.async(function () {
+                        wru.assert(
+                            "DOM changed in the meanwhile",
+                            docment.body.innerHTML != storedLayout
+                        );
+                    }, 500));
                 }
             });
             xhr.send(null);